pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 # Access Manager v3 API for Rust SDK

-Access Manager enforces client access to PubNub resources using time-limited tokens with embedded permissions.
-Tokens can target:
+Access Manager enforces security controls with tokens that embed permissions for PubNub resources, optionally scoped to a single authorized_user_id.

+- Time-limited tokens (ttl).
-- Specific resources or RegEx patterns.
+- Resource lists or regex patterns.
-- Multiple resources with different permission levels in one request.
+- Multiple resource types and permissions in one request.
-- A single authorized client via authorized_user_id.
+- Optional authorized_user_id to bind a token to a single client.

 User ID / UUID
-- User ID is also referred to as UUID/uuid in some APIs and responses but holds the value of the userId parameter set during initialization.
+- UUID in APIs equals the userId set during SDK initialization.

-For details, see Manage Permissions with Access Manager v3.
+For more info: Manage Permissions with Access Manager v3.

-Add any of the following features to Cargo.toml to use this API:
+Add any of the following features to Cargo.toml:

 ```
 `[dependencies]